Rob-McCormack/EC-Flat50Bench/README.md

 **CSV:** [ec_flat_curve.csv](data/ec_flat_curve.csv) – (50,000 episodes of flatline convergence).

+### The Handicap/Cheating Paradox

+To illustrate the severity of the competence ceiling, consider this thought experiment regarding material advantage:

+**In Chess**: If a player cheated to start with two extra Queens, they would easily defeat a Grandmaster (or even Stockfish).
+Material advantage is decisive and compounds.

+**In Entropy Checkers**: A player who starts with "God Mode" (extra Kings) sees win-rate improvements of only ~1-2%—barely distinguishable from noise.

+**Why?** In EC, material advantage is a structural liability.
+Each extra piece simply provides the opponent with:

+- **Additional targets** for Mutual Removal
+- **More coordinates** for Bilateral Swap disruption
+- **Increased vulnerability** to adversarial cancellation

+The game's physics systematically dampen advantages back to equilibrium. **Even "cheating" fails to overcome the structural friction designed into EC's rules.**

 ## The Open Question

 **Can Optimization Be Defined Here?** We challenge the community to design an agent that outperforms this null model.
 However, we caution that this may be a **category error**.